Heterogeneous Explore-Exploit Strategies on Multi-Star Networks: Problem Formulation

 Let $d_k$ be the {\em degree} (number of neighbors) of agent $k$ and $d_{avg}=\frac{1}{K}\sum_{k=1}^K d_k$ be the {\em average degree of the network}.
-Let $d^{avg}_k$ be the {\em average degree of neighbors of agent $k$}:
+Let $d^{avg}_k$ be the {\em average degree of neighbors of agent $k$}: $ d^{avg}_k=\frac{1}{d_k}\sum^K_{e(k,j)\in\mathcal{E}} d_j. $

-We focus on {\em mult-star} graphs defined as follows.
+We focus on {\em multi-star} graphs defined as follows.
 Let there be $m$ center agents and $K-m$ peripheral agents.
 Without loss of generality let each agent $k$, $k \leq m$, be a {\em center agent}.
 All center agents are neighbors of one another, i.e., $e(k,j)\in \mathcal{E}, \forall k,j \leq m$, and a center agent's degree $d_k$ is at least $m-1$.
 Each {\em peripheral agent} $k$, $k > m$, has exactly one neighbor ($d_k=1$), and the neighbor is a center agent.
-To reduce complexity, we assume the graph is symmetric, which implies that all the center agents have the same number of neighbors.
+To reduce complexity, we assume the graph is symmetric, which implies that all center agents have the same number of neighbors.
 Thus $K-m$ is an integer multiple of $m$.
-As long as $K > 2$ and $m<K$, the multi-star graph is {\em irregular}, i.e., the degree of center agents differs from the degree of peripheral agents.
+If $K > 2$ and $m<K$, the multi-star graph is {\em irregular}, i.e., the degree of center agents differs from the degree of peripheral agents.
 Let $d_{cen}$ be the degree of each center agent.
 Then, $d_{cen}=\frac{K-m}{m}+m-1.$ When $m=1$ the graph is a star, the most irregular multi-star graph.
-When $m=K$, there are no peripheral agents and the graph is all-to-all and therefore regular.
+When $m=K$, there are no peripheral agents and the graph is all-to-all and thus regular.

-Let $\varphi_k^t$ be a random variable that denotes the {\em option chosen by agent $k\in \{1,\ldots,K\}$ at time $t\in\{1,\ldots,T\}$}.
+Let $\varphi_t^k$ be a random variable that denotes the {\em option chosen by agent $k\in \{1,\ldots,K\}$ at time $t\in\{1,\ldots,T\}$}.
 Let $\mathbb{I}_{\{\varphi_t^k=i\}}$ be an indicator random variable that takes value 1 if agent $k$ chooses option $i$ at time $t$ and 0 otherwise.
 Let $n_i^k(t)$ be the {\em total number of times agent $k$ chooses option $i$ until time $t$} and let $N_i^k(t)$ be the {\em total number of times agent $k$ observes option $i$ until time $t$}.
 The total number of observations is the sum of the number of samples taken from option $i$ by agent $k$ and the number of broadcasts on option $i$ by its neighbors:

 Let $\widehat{\mu}_i^k(t)$ denote the estimate of expected reward of agent $k$ for option $i$ at time $t.$ Then, $ \widehat{\mu}^k_i(t)=\frac{S_i^k(t)}{N^k_i(t)}$, where $S_i^k(t)=\sum_{\tau=1}^t\sum_{j=1}^K X_i\mathbb{I}_{\{\varphi^j_{\tau}=i\}}\mathbb{I}^{\tau}_{\{k,j\}}.$